-- c) documented procedures and records required by this [\$\frac{1}{2} \frac{1}{2} \frac{1}{2 - d) documents, including records, determined by the organization to be necessary to ensure the effective planning, operation and control of its processes.
+- c) documented procedures and records required by this I - d) documents, including records, determined by the organization to be necessary to ensure the effective planning, operation and control of its processes.

-NOTE 1 Where the term "documented procedure" appears within this Signal Signal this means that the procedure is established, documented, implemented and maintained.
+NOTE 1 Where the term "documented procedure" appears within this I seems at the procedure is established, documented, implemented and maintained.
 A single document may include the requirements for one or more procedures.
 A requirement for a documented procedure may be covered by more than one document.